Back

 May 25 1899

-This octagonal structure stands on the site of the old toll-house and resembles its shape.
+This octagonal structure housing the drinking fountain stands on the site of the old toll-house and resembles its shape.
 It commemorates both Queen Victoria's Diamond Jubilee on 22 June 1897 and her eightieth birthday on 24 May 1899.
-It was opened by Princess Louise (1848–1939), the daughter of Queen Victoria, on 25 May 1899, and two days later Jackson's Oxford Journal, after listing the guests who had lunch with the Princess at Headington Hall, reported:
+It was opened by Princess Louise (1848–1939), the daughter of Queen Victoria, on 25 May 1899, and two days later Jackson's Oxford Journal (after listing the guests who had lunch with the Princess at Headington Hill Hall) reported:

 OPENING THE VICTORIA FOUNTAIN.

-The fountain no longer works, but the clock on top of the roof is still functioning.
+The fountain no longer works, but the clock on top of the roof is still fully functional.

-Left: The plaque in the pavement just to the right of the fountain.
-It reads:
+Left: This mofrtn plaque in the pavement just to the right of the fountain reads:

 OXFORD PRESERVATION TRUST